Swimming and Hiking Tours

-If you want to get closer to nature and learn more about the local marine life of the Welsh coast and get fit at the same time the what better way than to walk and swim?
-You cannot be much more immersed than walking and swimming around the stunning coastline of Pembrokeshire!
+If you want to get closer to nature and learn more about the local marine life of the Welsh coast and get fit at the same time the what better way than to swim and hike?
+You can't be much more immersed in nature than walking and swimming around the stunning coastline of Pembrokeshire!

 If this sounds interesting then why not join one of our swim walking tours?